defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 ### Distortion

 The most obvious way to use distortion is as a sound design tool, such as how an electric guitar's signal is distorted to acheive its characteristic sound.
+Have fun experimenting with that!

 Distortion is also an extremely important mixing tool for making midrangey things (like vocal chops) audible in a loud and bright mix without having to